energetic-it/energetic-it.github.io/_posts/2018-11-13-azure-automatic-tags.md

 <td> <img src="/img/azure-modules-gallery.png" alt="azure-modules-gallery" style="width: 350px;"/> </td>
 <td> <img src="/img/azure-modules-import.png" alt="azure-modules-import" style="width: 350px;"/> </td>
 </tr>

-Inspired by [Jason Spoon](http://jasonpoon.ca/tagging-azure-resource-group-with-owners/) I ended up with this script:

 {: .box-error}
 **Note:** Change the tag you want added, in this script the tag "CreatedBy" is used.
 Also adjust the "@microsoft.com" with your own domain name to only get the username.